UK Knife law is considered as a part of Statutory law or case law which is enforced by the government.

 what are the Balisong knife UK laws?

 Balisong knife or Butterfly knives are legal to have, However Carrying it in public is illegal in the UK under Prevention of Crime Act of 1953.

 According to the Criminal Justice Act of 1988 selling, lending, importing, hiring or giving is illegal it is imposed by the Weapons act of 1996.

 Exceptions are allowed on the antiques knifes over 100 years.

 - Offensive Weapons Act of 1996

 - Knives Act of 1997

 - Prevention of Crime Act 1953

 Restriction of Offensive Weapons Act 1959 :

-This section reads: Any person who manufacturers, sells or hires or offers for sale or hire, or lends or gives to any other person any knife which has a blade which opens automatically by hand pressure applied to a button, spring or other device in or attached to the handle of the knife, sometimes known as a ‘flick knife’ or ‘flick gun’ … shall be guilty of an offence”.
+This section reads: Any person who manufactures, sells or hires or offers for sale or hire, or lends or gives to any other person any knife which has a blade which opens automatically by hand pressure applied to a button, spring or other device in or attached to the handle of the knife, sometimes known as a ‘flick knife’ or ‘flick gun’ … shall be guilty of an offense”.